Matroids are not Ehrhart positive: Introduction

-In \cite{ferroni3} it is explicitly described how \textit{independence} matroid polytopes can be seen as part of the family of generalized permutohedra.
-With a direct software computation, it was also verified that for every matroid $M$ with at most $9$ elements, both its basis polytope $\mathscr{P}(M)$ and its independence polytope $\mathscr{P}_I(M)$ were Ehrhart positive.\\
+Observe that from Castillo and Liu's result, it follows that a generalized permutohedron of dimension $d\leq 5$ is automatically Ehrhart positive.
+For example, for $d=5$, the coefficients of degree $1$, $2$ and $3$ are covered by Theorem \ref{coef} and the coefficients of degree $0$, $4$ and $5$ are covered by \eqref{basica}.
+They were able to extend this result to all generalized permutohedra of dimension $d\leq 6$.

-However, in spite of all this evidence, we are going to disprove Conjecture \ref{deloera} and thus also Conjecture \ref{castilloliu}.
-A related conjecture that will also be disproved is \cite[Conjecture 1.5]{ferroni2}.
+However, in spite of all this evidence, in the present article we will disprove Conjecture \ref{deloera} and thus also Conjecture \ref{castilloliu}.
+A related conjecture that will also be disproved is the lower bound part of \cite[Conjecture 1.5]{ferroni2}.
 We will construct explicit examples of matroids that fail to have positive Ehrhart coefficients.
 Thus, we definitely answer on the negative the Ehrhart positivity question for matroids and generalized permutohedra.